Table of Contents

 * 4 CPUs

 The guest is setup by deploying the ovf file.
 An OVF file is a openstandard for packaging Virtual Guests for deployment.
 The link for this OVA File Can be found on the download page.
-Refer to your HyperVisor (vmware) documentation on how to deploy a ovf file.
+Refer to your HyperVisor (vmware) documentation on how to deploy a ova file.

 Once the OVF is deployed and the system is booted the Virtual Appliance console will present a message with the url to navigate to access the web based management console.

 The shell login and the web based login are the same and syncronized.
+If the Login screen is blank, flashing, with out a prompt, press return in the console and it will refresh

 To login the web based management console go to https://<server-ip>.
 This will take you to the login page for the management console.
 To login for the first time use the default user name and password.